cloudfoundry-attic/cf-docs/source/docs/dotcom/marketplace/services/sendgrid.html.md

 ## <a id='creating-a-sendgrid-service'></a>Creating A SendGrid Service ##

-SendGrid can be provisioning via the CLI with the following command:
+SendGrid can be provisioned via the CLI with the following command:

 <pre class="terminal">
 $ cf create-service sendgrid [service-name]